pyeve/eve/_sources/testing.txt

     $ pip install redis

-but again, if you want Rate-Limit tests to execute, you will have to make sure that Redis is installed (that's simple_) and that an instance of ``redis-server`` is running.

 Continous Integration
 ---------------------
-Each time code is pushed to either the ``develop`` or the ``master`` branch the whole test-suite is executed.
+Each time code is pushed to either the ``develop`` or the ``master`` branch the whole test-suite is executed on Travis-CI.
 This is also the case for pull-requests.
-When a pull request is submitted and the CI run fails two things happen: a 'the build is broken' email is sent to the submitter; the request is rejected.
+When a pull request is submitted and the CI run fails two things
+happen: a 'the build is broken' email is sent to the submitter; the request is rejected.
 The contributor can then fix the code, add one or more commits as needed, and push again.

 The CI will also run flake8 so make sure that your code complies to PEP8 before submitting a pull request, or be prepared to be mail-spammed by CI.